dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 To use EF Core, install the package for the database provider(s) you want to target.
 This walkthrough uses SQLite.
 For a list of available providers see [Database Providers](../../providers/index.md).

-*  Modify the `ConsoleApp.SQLite.csproj` file so that it matches the following.
+*  Replace the `ConsoleApp.SQLite.csproj` contents with the following:

 [!code[Main](../../../../samples/core/GetStarted/NetCore/ConsoleApp.SQLite/ConsoleApp.SQLite.csproj)]

+ Note: The version numbers used above were correct at the time of publishing.

 *  Run `dotnet restore` to install the new packages.